 I strive to make my classroom a welcoming, inclusive, and productive environment.
 I believe that learning comes when we feel comfortable engaging with one another, when we are willing to take risks and make mistakes, and when activities and course material are presented with a goal of accessibility.

-In Fall 2023, I will serve as the principal instructor for Political Science 373: Survey Research (undergraduate).
-The class will emphasize (1) critical evaluation and consumption of surveys, (2) principals of design and implementation of surveys and survey experiments, and (3) analysis of surveys and survey experiments.
-Students will design, implement, and analyze their own surveys.
-The class facilitates hands-on research experience for undergraduates.
+Political Science 373: Survey Research (undergraduate).
+The class emphasizes (1) critical evaluation and consumption of surveys, (2) principals of design and implementation of surveys and survey experiments, and (3) quantitative analysis of surveys and survey experiments.
+Students design, implement, and analyze their own pilot studies, facilitating hands-on research experience for undergraduates.
+(Fall 2023)

 Teaching Assistant (UW Madison)